Ada-C10/hotel/design-activity.md

 #### Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 I think the second implementation is more loosely coupled.

+#### Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+I don't think my Hotel class modifies any attributes of other classes.
+It uses them to check things and create instances.
+My Hotel class does take on multiple roles, but I'm not quite sure how to fix that.
+I think I'm going to follow my refactors.txt and change some aspects according to POODR chapter 3.
+Otherwise, I'm not sure what else I can do.
+I don't see how the Implementations in the Hotel Revisited exercise apply to my code.
+I'm not calculating anything in Hotel, just generating reservations and checking that rooms are available.
+I'm not sure about what is required for this assignment.

+Refactors:
+Changed all but one of direct references to classes. (there is a Reservation.new on line 132).
+Moved "dates_overlap?" method to the Reservation and BlockRooms classes.
+Removed Room class.